Studebaker: Diversified activities

-Having built the Wright R-1820 under license during World War II, Studebaker also attempted to build what would perhaps have been the largest aircraft piston engine ever built.
+Having built the Wright R-1820 under license during World War II, Studebaker also attempted to build what would perhaps have been the largest piston engine ever built for an aircraft.
 With 24 cylinders in an "H" configuration, a bore of 8 in and stroke of 7.75 in, displacement would have been 9349 in3, hence the H-9350 designation.
 It was not completed.

 Attempts at revival

 Studebaker XUV (2003)

 In 2003, Avanti Motor Company revealed the Studebaker XUV concept at the Chicago Auto Show.
-The company was able to use the Studebaker name since it had also purchased the rights to Studebaker Trucks alongside the Avanti tooling back in 1963.
-The large SUV was built on the chassis of a Ford Super-Duty and was powered by a 310-horsepower Ford V10 engine.
-Due to its close resemblance to the Hummer H2, General Motors filed a lawsuit against Avanti, claiming the XUV was a blatant copy of the H2.
+The company was able to use the Studebaker name because it had also purchased the rights to Studebaker Trucks and the Avanti tooling back in 1963.
+The large SUV was built on the chassis of a Ford Super Duty and powered by a 310-horsepower Ford V10 engine.
+Because of its close resemblance to the Hummer H2, General Motors filed a lawsuit against Avanti, alleging the XUV was a blatant copy of the H2.
 A revised design was shown at the 2004 Chicago Auto Show, although did not make production due to Avanti CEO Michael Kelly's arrest in 2006 and subsequent imprisonment.

 Ric Reed ownership (2012–)

 In 2001, the rights to the Studebaker name were acquired by Colorado based clothing shop owner Ric Reed, who revealed his plans for the company in 2011.
-Firstly planned to be used on a retro-modern pickup truck reminiscent of the Champ, Reed later intended to use the brand name on a range of Chinese-made petrol and electric scooters, before progressing onto producing hybrid cars using the Lark, Hawk and president model names.
+Firstly planned to be used on a retro-modern pickup truck reminiscent of the Champ, Reed later intended to use the brand name on a range of Chinese-made petrol and electric scooters, before progressing onto producing hybrid cars using the Lark, Hawk and President model names.
 Reportedly, the cars were to use a Hydristor, a hydraulic transistor device originally invented by Tom Kasmer for use in a DeLorean sports car.
 Despite intentions of restarting production in the United States, the proposal did not come to fruition.